 Yola is an extinct form of English that was spoken in the south of County Wexford.
-The dialect, which became extinct in the mid-1880s, was most-commonly used in the baronies of Forth and Bargy, where geographical isolation allowed it to flourish and evolve.
+The dialect was most commonly used in the baronies of Forth and Bargy, where geographical isolation allowed it to flourish and evolve.
+It was largely extinct by the mid-1880s.
+Its last speaker, Jack Devereux, died in 1998.

 Translations